http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 <img class="imageMid my-4" src="./takeoff.png" alt="http4k logo"/>

-As previewed in our previous post, http4k 6 is finally here!
+As previewed in our previous post, http4k v6 is finally here 🚀!
 We’ve been incredibly busy planning this release for about 6 months and have been exploring the best ways to expand the http4k universe to make things even better.

 This is going to ge a fairly long post, so here's what's coming up: